 SEELEY-SWAN CORRIDOR

 The recreation opportunities in the Seeley-Swan Corridor are some of Montana’s best, and golf is no exception.
 In the storybook village of Bigfork on the north shore of Flathead Lake, the semi-private Eagle Bend Golf Club offers a championship 27-hole course.
 In Seeley Lake, the pristine ponderosa pine setting of the Double Arrow Golf Course offers resort golfing nestled between the Swan and Mission mountain ranges.
-Watch wildlife as you make your way around water features and bunkers, and don’t miss the No. 15 signature hole, featuring an elevated tee and island green.
+Watch wildlife as you make your way around water features and bunkers, and don’t miss the No. 15 signature hole, featuring an elevated tree and island green.

 Related: Bigfork, Bitterroot Valley, Columbia Falls, Cut Bank, East Glacier Park, Eureka, Fall Fun, Flathead Corridor, Frenchtown, Golfing, Hamilton, Libby, Montana, Outdoor Fun, Pablo, Plains, Polson, Ronan, Seeley Lake, Seeley-Swan Corridor, St. Regis, Stevensville, Thompson Falls, West Glacier